 This study enrolled patients who were a part of the larger National Institute of Mental Health (NIMH) Systematic Treatment Enhancement Program for Bipolar Disorder (STEP-BD) program.
 STEP-BD, which included over 4,000 patients across 22 sites, is the largest study to evaluate bipolar depression in patients 15 years or older.
 This 7-year study evaluated the efficacy of medications and medication combinations to treat episodes of depression and mania; the study also looked at the effect of these medications on preventing recurrent episodes.1-4 STEP-BD is a large program consisting of multiple studies using both naturalistic and randomized treatment assignments.1,2

 In this particular analysis, the first 2,000 patients who enrolled in the STEP-BD for naturalistic treatment were eligible.
-Of this group, 335 met the following inclusion criteria: (1) patients who were experiencing a full depressive episode with 2 or more manic symptoms (based on the DSM-IV criteria) and (2) patients were being treated with a mood stabilizing agent and/or an atypical antipsychotic at first clinical assessment.1
+Of this group, 335 met the following inclusion criteria: (1) patients who were experiencing a full depressive episode with 2 or more manic symptoms (based on the DSM-4 criteria) and (2) patients were being treated with a mood stabilizing agent and/or an atypical antipsychotic at first clinical assessment.1

 Of these 335 patients, 145 received an antidepressant and 190 did not receive an antidepressant either prior to enrollment or at study entry.
 Baseline symptoms were assessed using the Mini-International Neuropsychiatric Interview and Affective Disorders Evaluation.
-They were also evaluated for the DSM-IV mania and depression syndrome criteria.
+They were also evaluated for the DSM-4 mania and depression syndrome criteria.
 Baseline analysis included interviews using the Clinical Monitoring Form; these ratings were also collected on a quarterly basis and included information regarding treatment adherence.
 At follow up, the severity of manic and depressive symptoms was assessed using the Young Mania Rating Scale (YMRS) and the Montgomery-Åsberg Depression Rating Scale (MADRS).1

 The primary outcome of the study was a status of “recovered” or “recovering” based on a pooled endpoint status defined by the original STEP-BD protocol.
 “Recovered” or recovering” as a composite endpoint had previously been used to evaluate short-term outcomes in other studies of patients in STEP-BD.
-“Recovery” was defined as the presence of 2 or less affective symptoms for 8 or more weeks, which reflects the DSM-IV criteria for partial or full remission; patients who remained at this level of symptoms for 4 or more weeks were considered to be “recovering.”
+“Recovery” was defined as the presence of 2 or less affective symptoms for 8 or more weeks, which reflects the DSM-4 criteria for partial or full remission; patients who remained at this level of symptoms for 4 or more weeks were considered to be “recovering.”
 The designation of “recovering” was used as an intermediate clinical status to indicate significant improvement, and recovery status was assessed 3 months post study entry.1

 What were the main results?